FRRouting/frr/doc/user/ripd.rst

 packets.

-However, unless RIPv1 reception is disabled entirely, :ref:`RIP_Version_Control`, RIPv1 REQUEST packets which are received, which query the router for routing information, will still be honoured by `ripd`, and `ripd` WILL reply to such packets.
+However, unless RIPv1 reception is disabled entirely, :ref:`rip-version-control`, RIPv1 REQUEST packets which are received, which query the router for routing information, will still be honoured by `ripd`, and `ripd` WILL reply to such packets.
 This allows `ripd` to honour such REQUESTs (which sometimes is used by old